 Reading the news in the past several days, we have been saddened by the rapid spread of the Coronavirus.
 Because there is such uncertainty as to how things will develop, following the advice of two healthcare professionals, as a precaution, we have made the decision to close our Guesthouse for the time being.

-Please check back after Thanksgiving for further information regarding retreats.
+Please check back in 2021 for further information regarding retreats.

 Compared to the cacophony of the world, silence keeps catching us off guard – inviting wonder at being so loved by God.

 Thank you for your interest in visiting us here at the Society of Saint John the Evangelist.
 There are many ways for you to join us as we pray our lives, including stopping by the chapel at our monastery in Cambridge for some blessed stillness and silence, or participating in one our daily worship services.
 For those looking for a little more, we also offer occasional Saturday morning workshops, and book groups.
 And for an even more immersive experience, we offer silent retreats at our monastery in Cambridge.
 So take a look at the list below, and we hope to see you soon!